ccwang002/ccwang002.github.io/content/blogs/2019-01/0108_build_ensdb.md

     homo_sapiens_core_84_38 -L *.txt
 ```

-Finally, we change the MySQL config `/usr/local/etc/my.cnf` to accept remote database connection so the VM can access the database on the host machine.
-I don't use MySQL for anything else, so I simply let it accept (bind) any IP address:
+Finally, we modify the MySQL config at `/usr/local/etc/my.cnf` to accept remote database connection, so our VM can access the database on the host machine.
+I don't use MySQL for anything else, so I simply let MySQL binds to all the possible IP addresses my machine has:

 ```
 [mysqld]
 bind-address = *
 ```

 Note that this is not a secure configuration.
-Restart MySQL to get the new setting in effect:
+To be secure, there should be a designated MySQL user with limited permission and a stricter connection setting.
+Restart MySQL to load the new config:

 ```
 /usr/local/opt/mysql@5.6/bin/mysql.server restart
 ```

-By default the vm share the same network as the host machine.
-Write down the IP address of our host machine.
+Write down an (local) IP address of our host machine.

 [ensembl-data]:https://www.ensembl.org/info/docs/webcode/mirror/install/ensembl-data.html
 [mysql-ver]: http://www.ensembl.org/info/data/mysql.html

 ### Build EnsDB from the local MySQL database
 Now we can come back to the vm and build the EnsDb v84.
-Run the following R script:
+Run the following R script to build the EnsDb:

 ```r
 library(ensembldb)